BPC-157 and TB-500How to Combine Them for Injury Recovery

 Human long-term safety data is limited.
 The primary theoretical concern is promoting angiogenesis in contexts where it's harmful (occult malignancy, proliferative retinopathy).
 For healthy individuals without these conditions, no significant long-term adverse effects have been identified.
 Most practitioners use defined cycles rather than indefinite use.

-Related Guides
+Related Topics

 - 5-Compound Protocol — Complete protocol with NAD+, GHK-Cu, KPV

-- SS-31 Add-On — Mitochondrial stability
+- SS-31 Guide — includes mitochondrial stability section

 - Complete BPC-157 Guide — Deep dive on BPC-157